viinex/go-vnx-class/readme.md

 Most important line here is `main: mainMyPrivate.jsonnet` which defines the entry point Jsonnet script for generating the configuration.

 When `vnx-class` needs to or is asked to produce the configuration for a specific cluster in a specific project, it does the following:
-- reads the `/config/TENANT/PROJECT/recipe.yaml` for that project.
-If none exists, it's assumed that Jsonnet entry point is `main.jsonnet`.
+- reads the `/config/TENANT/PROJECT/recipe.yaml` for that project. (`recipe.yaml` key must exist in order for the realm to be recognized by `vnx-class` service.
+Only for the sub-branches of `/config` which contain `recipe.yaml` the realm is created and maintained by `vnx-class`).
 - reads the yaml definition of the cluster configuration under `/config/TENANT/PROJECT/cluster/CLUSTERNAME.yaml`.
 - for every entry mentioned in `ext-str-file` section of `recipe.yaml` file, -- respective file (key) is read from ETCD.
 The contents of the file is made available for Jsonnet engine as `ext-str-file` with the key name, as it's specified in the `ext-str-file` section of `recipe.yaml`.
 For example, if `recipe.yaml` contains the record
 ```